-People often forget that social media is meant to be, well, social.
-And on digital channels, that translates to community.
-Below are six great ways to help you foster that great community you've spent years building through online marketing and social media content.
+People often forget that social media is meant to be just that: social.
+On digital channels, that translates to building community.
+Below are six community management social media tips that help foster and grow the strong community you've spent years building through online marketing and social media content.

-Community is everything on today's most effective social media marketing channel, Instagram.
-The visual platform has served as a playground for various interest groups to gather and exchange on topics they're passionate about, thus creating niche pockets of micro-communities.
-The aesthetic focus on this particular social network has helped make this virtual medium more tangible, bringing people together through a shared passion for specific styles of photos and videos.
+First, let's look at Instagram.
+It has served as a playground for various interest groups to gather and exchange topics they're passionate about for years, thus creating niche pockets of micro-communities.
+The aesthetic focus on this particular social network has helped make this medium more tangible and brought people together through a shared passion for specific styles of photos and videos.

-The thousands of hashtags tied to unique topics or types of image composition currently in circulation prove it, such as #strideby or #coffeshopcorners.
-But creating an online community is not as simple as just making up a hashtag.
+The thousands of hashtags tied to unique topics or types of image composition currently in circulation prove it, such as #strideby or #coffeeshopcorners.
+But, creating an online community is not as simple as just making up a hashtag.
 Social marketing has layers of complexity that imperatively need to be grasped to succeed — and that begins with brands building the best online communities they can.

-It makes all the sense in the world that a similar philosophy would need to be somewhat implemented when using Instagram for business purposes.
 Users congregate around a particular account because they are compelled by its content.
 Or in the case of a brand, because they love that company.
 In turn, it's that brand's job to cultivate those relationships.
-Marketing is no longer a one-way street, where companies can make everything happen perched from atop an ivory tower.
+Marketing is no longer a one-way street, where companies can make everything happen perched atop an ivory tower, ignoring interactions with customers.

-Indeed, new media has rendered marketing a reciprocal affair.
+New media has rendered marketing a reciprocal affair.
 Because businesses are now directly in communication with their consumers, the untouchable facades of yore are ancient history.
 If a brand continues to put up walls between itself and fans, there won't be much business to be had.
-The most valuable currency in today's landscape is a social media community.
+The most valuable currency in today's landscape is a brand’s social media community.

 Social media community management guidelines begin and end with engagement: brands need to engage with their customers and win over new fans with compelling content, which they, in turn, will hopefully engage with.
-The current environment has facilitated the ever so important dialogue that companies need to entertain with their consumers.
+The current environment has facilitated the ever-so-important dialogue that companies need to entertain their consumers.
 A conversation that is now more important than ever for social media community building, especially on platforms like TikTok.

 Now that we've laid out why community is important on social, and how difficult it can be to cultivate, it's time to learn how to create a community on social media.
-We’ve outlined the following ways in which you can lovingly foster your people to build a community for a social media audience that’s authentic and true to your brand.
+We’ve outlined the following ways in which you can foster your people to build a community for a social media audience that’s authentic and true to your brand.

 Out of all the social media tips we can give, remember this one above all else: user-generated content is a blessing.
-First of all, it means that people like your brand enough to create content about it.
+First of all, it means that people like your brand and products enough to create content about them.
 It also brings your account organic impressions, exposing it to other audiences by default, and allowing it to gain more followers.
-And then the kicker: it makes for great repurposing when you're just not sure what to post.
+UGC event allows for great repurposing when you're just not sure what to post.

-Assigning UGC to be one of your regular content segments will not only save your butt in a pinch, but it will also telegraph to your fans that you care about them.
-And that lucky regrammed duck will love you for all of eternity.
+Assigning UGC to be one of your regular content segments will not only save your butt in a pinch, but it will also show your fans that you care about them.

 There are many ways to do this:

-In order to create a community of fans who congregate around your storytelling abilities, one must be an active and proactive member of it.
+In order to create a social media community of fans who congregate around your storytelling abilities, one must be an active and proactive member of it.
 This means it’s time to participate.
-Take some time weekly for discovery sessions to engage with new stumbled upon users.
-Sift through Insta to like and comment on content that feels resonant with your brand image and acquire new tribe members in the meanwhile.
+Take some time every week for discovery sessions to engage with new users.
+Sift through social media to like and comment on content that feels resonant with your brand image and acquire new followers in the meantime.

 Sure, other businesses are considered competition, but another way to approach it is to view them as comrades.
-If you're repurposing a piece of UGC where other brands are featured, don't be afraid to tag them as well!
+If you're repurposing a piece of UGC where other brands are featured, don't be afraid to tag them!
 It'll reflect nicely on you and show others that you play fair.
-It also might compel them to do the same and thus expose your account to their audiences in the future.
-Amen to that.
+It also might compel them to do the same and expose your account to their audiences in the future.

-Creating your social media tribe and harnessing its power is not something that happens over night.
-It takes hard work, a deep understanding of your brand and its target, strong dedication, consistency, and lest we forget, patience.
+Social media community building and harnessing its power is not something that happens overnight.
+It takes hard work, a deep understanding of your brand and its target, strong dedication, consistency, and more importantly, patience.
 If you put in the hours, you will reap the benefits.

 Your community will be stronger for it, and so will your bottom line.